Interview Series with creatives continues – Creatives during our COVID-19 era, how does it affect us.

 Melinna: Well, I am a photographer and a researcher and tutor of creative photography (PhD) but in order to earn my living I work in the public sector.
 At the moment I am head photographer in the Directorate of Ancient and Modern Monuments in the Greek Ministry of Culture.

-S: We live a very different times.
+S: We live in very different times.
 The Corona Coved-19 virus have hit almost all countries in the entire world, when this is written.
 What’s was your initial feeling when you understood it would hit home, where your at?

 M: I freezed I guess, at the time I didn’t fear for my health, but I realized that this would mean fear for my eldest parents (mum 83-dad 95) not only because of their health problems but also for the social distancing and the psychological problems that this would bring.
-Bare in mind that Greece has just come through a 10 years’ economic and not only crisis (all crises first of all are ethical crises).
+Bare in mind that Greece has just come through a 10 years’ economic crisis and not only crisis (all crises first of all are ethical crises).
 It was only some months that we were saying that life has started reminding what “normal” means.
 We of all people had such a strong nostalgia for “routine”…

 S: With the initial actual hit of Coved-19, where you working on a project at the time?